skamsie/hs-weather/README.md

 3. Modify config.json to suit your needs
   - ```geolocation: true``` => if hammerspoon has location services enabled, will get weather for current location and the ```location``` parameter will be ignored

 Now the weather should be shown in the menu bar.
-It displays additional info on hover.

 [![Screen Shot 2016-08-21 at 2.37.41 PM.png](https://s10.postimg.org/e9djfzq6x/Screen_Shot_2016_08_21_at_2_37_41_PM.png)](https://postimg.org/image/rdj3soi8l/)

 **NOTES**
 - click updates weather
+- hover shows last yahoo update for the location
 - if right after opening hammerspoon it shows N/A, just click to retry (this happens because sometimes yahoo returns an empty response for the location)

 ### Credits